10 Questions to Ask Yourself for a Successful Collaboration

-In the early ’90s, we were just starting out as young entrepreneurs.
+In the early ’90s we were just starting out as young entrepreneurs.
 We were very green and very ambitious.
 We produced conferences for hotel investors, and we were holding one at the Beverly Hilton Hotel in Beverly Hills, California, owned by legendary businessman and entertainer Merv Griffin.
-At a cocktail party he hosted for us on the opening night of the conference, we and Merv were mingling with delegates, chatting about hotels and explaining our perceived need for partners to help build our business.
-Hearing the word “partner,” Merv turned and said decisively, “If you don’t need a partner, don’t have one.
+At a cocktail party he hosted for us on the opening night of the conference, we and Griffin were mingling with delegates, chatting about hotels and explaining our perceived need for partners to help build our business.
+Hearing the word “partner,” Griffin turned and said decisively, “If you don’t need a partner, don’t have one.
 Partners can get in the way of what you want to do.”
 These words made a profound impression on us.
 But rather than scare us away from partnering, they started us on a journey to build our first successful business partnership.

 What we’re saying to you is, “Wait a minute.
 Step back.
 Think about what you’re about to do.”
 If an opportunity to partner on a project or business presents itself, make sure that a collaboration is really what you need or want in order to create or grow your business.
 Entering into a partnership is not something to take lightly.
 It can, and most likely will, have a profound impact on you and your business.